NYT Connections #1072

 - Hardest word

-Why "FINGERS CROSSED" is the hardest word in today's NYT Connections puzzle
+Why "PERE" is the hardest word in today's NYT Connections puzzle

 Date banner